ros2/design/articles/055_ros_parameter_design.md

 ## Ideal System

 It is useful to consider the ideal system to understand how it relates to the current system and how a new system could work.
-We'd like to support both the use cases of standard parameters as well as dynamic parameters.
+We'd like to support both the use cases of ROS 1.0 built in parameters as well as dynamic parameters.
 An ideal parameter system would have the qualities laid out in the following paragraphs.

 ### Accept parameter values